brbavar/sqlMurderMysterySolution/README.md

 We can write an SQL query that selects all and only reports on crimes which satisfy these three criteria.
 <br><br>
 <img src='https://raw.githubusercontent.com/brbavar/sqlMurderMysterySolution/main/report.png' width='900px' height='auto' />
 Let's begin by investigating the second witness.
-We can simply select those people with the first name "Annabel"—and, if you wish to increase the query's precision, the address street name "Franklin Ave."
+We can simply select those people with the first name "Annabel"—and, if you wish to increase the query's precision, with the address street name "Franklin Ave."
 <br><br>
 <img src='https://raw.githubusercontent.com/brbavar/sqlMurderMysterySolution/main/annabel.png' width='900px' height='auto' />
 Only one row is displayed, so Annabel Miller must be our second witness.
 Now that we know Annabel's ID is 16371, we can obtain her interview transcript.